 Working with candy can be dangerous.

-If at any time the toffee bubbles over the edge of the pot, DO NOT ADD WATER.
+If at any time the toffee bubbles over the edge of the pot, do not add water.
 Adding water to a hot sugar mixture will cause it to rapidly boil and spatter.
-If it does bubble over the edge of the pot, you are best off to leave it where it is and clean it up when it has cooled off fully, be careful as it can burn you.
+If it does bubble over the edge of the pot, you are best off leaving it where it is and cleaning it up when it has cooled off fully, be careful as it can burn you.

 Do not touch the toffee before it is set, as it will be hot and sticky.
 It will instantly adhere to your skin and can cause serious severe burns.